toriziegler/PuppyLove/journals/taylor.md

 Today was pretty good.
 Victoria was working on CI CD while Nico and Norton tried to tackle authentication using DjangoREST.
 Stephen and I started working on connecting the front end to the back-end.

 We were able to set up the owner-information page to successfully submit new members to the backend.
 I was also able to fix the polling issue that we were having so we could make dog objects in the django admin using the ownerVO.
 I am feeling good going into friday that we will be able to finish our MVP in time.
 We are planning to meet for a few hours over the long weekend to get some more work done.

+## Sep 2, 2022

+victoria was able to deploy our website! awesome news.
+Looks like we have to change the paths in settings for our default database location when we deploy.
+This change will only be made on our deployed branch.

+I was able to help the team with a few errors today.

+I have a feeling there will be more errors to come.
+I need to work on these parts moving forward.
+      - fix the upload photo link on the front end.